sante-numerique/atelier/Septembre_Daouda_Feghaly/README.md

 Title of the workshop: **PyGeno, the python module for handling omics data (genomics, transcriptomics and proteomics)**

 ## Instructions :
-To be sure that you take full advantage of the workshop, please follow these instructions:
+Please follow these instructions for the first workshop:

 1. If you use your personal computer: <br/>
    Python >= 3.0 should be installed (https://www.python.org/downloads/). <br/>